Lyall/MGSHDFix/README.md

 wxWidgets has nested Git submodules; `git config submodule.recurse true` ensures they are automatically updated to the correct commits when pulling.

-wxWidgets & Zydis are both built automatically as part of the build change.
-They can also be manually rebuilt using build_wx.cmd or build_zydis.cmd respectively.
+wxWidgets, SDL3, and Zydis are built automatically as part of the Visual Studio build process.
+They can also be manually rebuilt from a Visual Studio Developer Command Prompt using `build_wx.cmd`, `build_sdl3.cmd`, or `build_zydis.cmd` respectively.

+### Requirements

+- Visual Studio 2022 or Visual Studio 2026
+- Desktop development with C++
+- MSVC v143 - VS 2022 C++ x64/x86 build tools
+- Windows 10/11 SDK
+- A recent CMake version that supports your installed Visual Studio version

-* Zydis does not yet support the v145 toolset, the project currently requires the Visual Studio v143 build tools.
+* Zydis does not yet support the v145 toolset, so the project currently requires the Visual Studio v143 build tools.
+Visual Studio 2026 can still be used as long as the v143 toolset is installed.
 This will be changed once v145 support is added.

 ### Windows
 Open MGSHDFix.sln in Visual Studio (2026) and build.